coroner21/linux-am33xbot/README.md

     fdt rm /clk_mcasp0_fixed
     fdt rm /clk_mcasp0
     # enable Botic overlay
+    # use below line only if you have ES9018 DAC connected to the I2C header of the Hermes-BBB module
+    # otherwise comment it out and uncomment the next line
     load ${devtype} ${devnum}:${bootpart} 0x88060000 /lib/firmware/BOTIC-SABRE32-00A0.dtbo
+    #load ${devtype} ${devnum}:${bootpart} 0x88060000 /lib/firmware/BOTIC-00A0.dtbo
     fdt resize ${filesize}
     fdt apply 0x88060000